Siliguri College: Library

 The college has a library with a collection of text and reference books.
 Currently, it contains around 45151 regular and out of print volumes.
 5 newspapers are available in the library and 10 printed journals are subscribed.

 Hostel

 The college also contains two separate hostels for boys and girls.
 Boys hostel has a capacity of 63 students whereas newly build girls hostel can accommodate up to 48 students.

+Student politics and controversies

+In May 2026, the college campus became a site of political tension following violent clashes between two rival student organizations, the Akhil Bharatiya Vidyarthi Parishad (ABVP) and the Trinamool Chhatra Parishad (TMCP).
+The altercation began on Monday, May 25, 2026, over a dispute regarding the setup of a student help desk for the ongoing college admission process.

+Following the campus altercation, the ABVP submitted a formal memorandum to the Siliguri Police Station, alleging that its members had been attacked by TMCP activists and demanding stricter campus security alongside a legal probe into the incident.
+Concurrently, a TMCP student leader who sustained serious injuries during the physical altercation was hospitalized at the Siliguri District Hospital.
+Using campus CCTV footage to review the violence, the Siliguri Police subsequently arrested a TMCP leader linked to the clashes, who was then placed into five days of judicial custody by the court.